adeinega/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 `request_uri_parameter_supported`
 : The value MUST be *true* to support the *request_uri* request parameter.

-`claimset_supported`
-: Boolean value indicating that the Issuing-Authority supports the claimset flows.

-`claimset_formats_supported`
-: A JSON array of strings identifying the resulting format of the claimset issued at the end of the flow.

-`claimset_claims_supported`
-: A JSON array of strings identifying the claim names supported within an issued claimset.

-`claimset_name`
-: A human-readable string to identify the name of the claimset offered by the provider.

-`dids_supported`
-: Boolean value indicating that the OpenID provider supports the resolution of [decentralized identifiers](https://w3c.github.io/did-core/).

-`did_methods_supported`
-: A JSON array of strings representing [Decentralized Identifier Methods](https://w3c-ccg.github.io/did-method-registry/) that the OpenID provider supports resolution of.

-If the IA supports OpenID Connect for Identity Assurance 1.0 [OpenID.IDA], the supported OpenID Connect for Identity Assurance 1.0 [OpenID.IDA] features MUST be published as specified in section 7 of OpenID Connect for Identity Assurance 1.0 [OpenID.IDA].

-If the IA supports W3C Verifiable Credentials, the IA MUST advertise it with the following metadata:

-** Editors Note: Tobias, could you fill in here? **

 The following is a non-normative example of the relevant entries in the openid-configuration metadata for an OpenID Provider supporting the claimset issuance flow
 ```
 {
   "dids_supported": true,